Man in viral clip charged with molesting woman

 Chinese national Yu Zhiyong, 41, was charged with one count of using criminal force on a 30-year-old woman, intending to outrage her modesty.

-He is accused of using his left hand to slap the right side of her buttocks once at 9.35pm on Saturday (May 18), his charge sheet showed.
+He is accused of using his left hand to slap the right side of her buttocks once at 9.35pm last Saturday (May 18), his charge sheet showed.

 According to videos showing Yu and his friend with the police that were uploaded online over the weekend, he was accused of molesting a beer promoter.